aarshe22/code-buddy/ARCHITECTURE.md

 ## System Overview

-The Dev Stack is a comprehensive, self-hosted AI development environment designed to run entirely on your local workstation.
+Code Buddy is a comprehensive, self-hosted AI development environment designed to run entirely on your local workstation.
 All components are containerized using Docker for isolation and portability.

 ## Component Architecture